Sunset Coast

-Sunset Coast is the name given by Tourism Western Australia to the coastal section of the northern metropolitan area of Perth, the capital city of Western Australia, and is one of the six component tourism precincts of the Perth region.
-While not in extensive use locally, since the 1990s it has been a centrepiece of Western Australian tourism planning and is used in interstate and overseas marketing of the region.
-The region contains many white sand beaches.
+Sunset Coast is the name given to the coastal section of the northern metropolitan area of Perth, the capital city of Western Australia.
+While the name is not in extensive use locally, with its many white sand beaches Sunset Coast has been a centrepiece of Western Australian tourism planning since the 1990s and is used in interstate and overseas marketing of the region.

+The Sunset Coast is one of the six tourism precincts in the region of Perth and surrounding areas, which the Perth Region Tourism Organisation, trading as Destination Perth and funded in part by Tourism Western Australia, was established in 2004 to market.